 What are the most common types of alternative data?

 The most widely used categories are credit card and consumer transaction data (17.9% of data type adoption in 2025), mobile app usage data (16.4%), and web scraped data (14.8%), according to Neudata’s 2025 research.
 Satellite imagery and geolocation data, social media and news sentiment, and workforce and hiring data round out the major categories.
-Most investment programs use several categories simultaneously rather than relying on a single source.
+Most investment programs run several categories at once rather than relying on a single source.

 How do hedge funds use alternative data?